getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

   _Backend Request with API Call Transaction_: 3 spans
   - 1 root span representing the entire request (child of a browser span)
-  - 1 span for the API request (unlike with the DB call, _not_ a parent span, since the API is external to your system)
+  - 1 span for the API request (unlike with the DB call, _not_ a parent span, since the API is external)
   - 1 span for processing the API data

   _Database Server Request Transaction_: 3 spans